Important Dates for the November 7, 2023 Election:

 Athens County Board of Elections website

-All Ohio voters can vote by Absentee Ballot – you do not have to give a reason.
+All Ohio voters whose registration information is up-to-date can vote by Absentee Ballot – you do not have to give a reason.
 You can request your absentee ballot by:

 - Visiting the Athens County Board of Elections office at 15 South Court Street, #130, Athens; OR